 - Those with a family history of psychological problems are at risk of triggering such conditions in themselves.

 - Most individuals taking DMT do so with a partner, to take hold of the pipe once the experience begins.
 It’s impossible to stand up, talk, move or do anything once the trip starts, until you come down.

-- DMT can cause your heart rate and blood pressure to increase suddenly, so those with heart problems or high blood pressure should give this drug a wide berth.
+- DMT can cause your heart rate and blood pressure to increase suddenly, so those with heart conditions or high blood pressure should stay away.